sph-mn/sph-ga/readme.md

 r3 = new sph_ga [1, 1, 1]
 ~~~

-this example supplies an euclidean (diagonal) metric. for more options, see the section "customization" below.
+this example supplies an euclidean metric. for more options, see the section "customization" below.

 ## creating vectors
-all types are represented as multivector objects.
+all these types are represented as multivector objects.

 `s(number)` creates a scalar.
 ~~~